 - Top and bottom valves close making the vessel completely air tight.

 - The circulation pump drives head space air through a fine bubble diffuser for mixing and rapid gas exchange.

 - Oxygen used by respiring microorganisms creates a pressure variable in the vessel, which is measured by barrier protected sensors.

 - Data is transferred to software that converts the pressure change into information and operational advice that is communicated through the local control panel display, cloud-based dashboard, and E mail.

 - Top and bottom valves open and air is forced into the vessel under pressure to drive out the sample and clean components.

 - Pressurised air-flow stops, and another sample enters again in Step 1.

 STEP 4.
 Data processing:

-This process information is then sent to the cloud-based dashboard which in turn generates an email that is sent to all subscribers.
+This process information is sent to the cloud-based dashboard which in turn generates an email that is sent to all subscribers.

 Process information can be communicated from the local control cabinet to SCADA or other monitoring and control systems via 4-20mA analogue or digital Modbus signal for process control purposes.